BramDSS/DSS03_Project/README.md

 ###  Assumptions made during the process
 During the process, the following assumptions have been made:
 * The dplyr package is installed.
 Although the package is loaded in the script, it is not installed.
 If the package has not been installed (previously), it should be installed prior to running the script by command "install.packages(dplyr)".
+* Data is downloaded to and created in the a subdirectory ("Data") of the current working directory.

 ## Additional remarks
 ***
+The final result file is written to the as a text file ("ResultTbale.txt") in the subdirectory "Data" of the working directory.
+It can be loaded into R with the following command: test <- read.table(file = "./Data/ResultTable.txt", header = TRUE)